agilscripts/Stedi-Pipeline/README.md

 # STEDI Data Pipeline Project

 In this project, I built a data pipeline to process STEDI Step Trainer and mobile app data using AWS Glue, S3, and Athena.
-The goal is to filter and combine data from customers who agreed to share their data, then create final datasets for machine learning.

 ---